 I'd given a talk on my series of photographs Thirty Six Views of the Bay Bridge.
 The woman was pointing at Chestnut Street, San Francisco.
-The tower of the Bay Bridge jutting up behind Yerba Buena Island, the iconic Port of San Francisco sign, a ferry drawing its wake across the water, brooding clouds overhead, all these were captured in this image.
+The tower of the Bay Bridge jutting up behind Yerba Buena Island, the iconic Port of San Francisco sign, a ferry drawing its wake across the water, brooding clouds overhead, all captured in this image.

-I was shooting during winter because the late afternoon sun from the south gave me the light I wanted.
+I was shooting during winter because the late afternoon sun from the southwest gave me the light I wanted.
 I researched sight lines and topography to find locations, and settled on Chestnut Street as a possible site.
 Then I drove from my home in Berkeley to San Francisco, without my camera.
 I needed to find a place where I could set up my tripod without trees or houses obstructing the view, and where traffic was minimal.
 I walked the neighborhood and found a good spot.

 Was I lucky?
 Sure.
 I didn’t create the landscape, and the clouds could have been less dramatic.
 There is an element of chance in every photograph.
 But chance won’t get you far without a lot of hard work.
 As Seneca said, “Luck is what happens when preparation meets opportunity.”